romsper/qa-automation-base/README.md

 This repository contains a few automation base projects which were written by **Kotlin** and **JavaScript**.

+#### GitHub Actions

+This branch `kotlin-junit5-retrofit` is integrated with GHA -> I pass test results to this branch `allure-pages` and host them using GitHub Pages

 #### Branches

   - [kotlin-testng-rest-assured](https://github.com/romsper/qa-automation-bases/tree/kotlin-testng-rest-assured) - Kotlin | Rest-Assured | Selenide | TestNG | Allure